 First of all, unlike RADAR, MADAR doesn't have a "range" or send out a signal that bounces off UAPs.
 MADAR is an intricate device that looks for and reports on anomalistic variations in the geomagnetic field measured in milligaus, unusual variations in magnetic compass heading, and perturbations in ambient barometric pressure.
 When a variation occurs in the milligaus field measurement, which is controlled by a "limits" setting, the device goes into alert mode (AlertStart) and the data registration ramps up to once per second, 60 times faster than the normal rate listed on the printout as "alert".
-The datalines register at this alert rate until the anomaly is no longer affecting the device, for up to three minutes, and the final line is labelled "AlertEnd" at which time the rate reverts back to once per minute and is tagged as normal or "status" once again.
-Typical day has 1440 datalines or once every minute, but only retains alert information.
-If an alert occurs, a 3 min disturbance would have about 180 lines of data.
+The datalines register at this alert rate until the anomaly is no longer affecting the device, plus an additional 180 seconds, and the final line is labelled "AlertEnd" at which time the rate reverts back to once per minute and is tagged as normal or "status" once again.
+A typical day has 1440 (status) datalines or once every minute, Therefore, if an alert occurs, a 9 sec disturbance would create 189 seconds of additional lines that day.

 So just how far MADAR may pick up a UAP, therefore, is determined by the UAP, not the DataProbe, and probably the size and power output of the UAP, possibly what the phenomena is doing and why, and the "limits" that are set on the device.
 Consider the following UAP examples that may produce disturbances or geomagnetic anomalies:

 1) Small, probe-like objects, reported throughout UFO history, that operate similar to today's "drones".
 One would think that the E-M from one of these would be quite small.